jfacorro/ns-dependencies/README.md

 	$ git clone https://github.com/jfacorro/ns-dependencies.git
 	$ cd ns-dependencies

-The following will show the dependecies view for the current directory which is the ns-dependencies project.
+The following will show the dependencies view for the current directory which is the `ns-dependencies` project.

 	$ lein run